 A Community-Based Service Approach

 The year 1982 marked a sea change: New Hampshire led the country in its reassessment of services for people with intellectual and developmental disabilities, beginning the process of closing its state-run institutions and moving toward a community-based service approach.
 It was a lengthy transition, taking about a decade to complete.

 In 1991, NH was the first state in the nation to close its institution for people with developmental disabilities.
 Laconia State School and Training Center closed its doors.

 Expanding Our Reach

 Through the years, The Moore Center has evolved with the needs of the community.
-While we remain dedicated to people with intellectual and developmental disabilities and acquired brain disorder (ABD), we’ve added services for children, as well as senior citizens through our Moore Options for Seniors program, and we’ve become a leader in training and development for the human services workforce.
+While we remain dedicated to people with intellectual and developmental disabilities and acquired brain disorder (ABD), we also offer services for senior citizens through our Moore Options for Seniors program, and we’ve become a leader in training and development for the human services workforce.

 We are proud of our past and always apply the principles from our humble beginnings—compassion, commitment, and community—to the way we serve our clients today.

 A Brief History of the NH Regional Service System

 Matthew Ertas, former Chief of the Bureau of Developmental Services, gives a lecture to Moore Center staff about the history of services for people with disabilities in NH.